30322 - LAW (MODULE I - COMPARATIVE PUBLIC LAW)

 Who should be the guardian of the Constitution?

 Is it preferable to adopt a centralised or decentralised system of constitutional review?

 What role do constitutional courts play in transitions to democracy?

 Political, economic and civil rights

 Should rights and freedoms be enumerated?Should rights and freedoms be enumerated?

 How does one balance different rights and freedoms?

-What do we mean by multi-level protection of rights
+What do mean by multi-level protection of rights

-Excerpts from M. TUSHNET, Advanced Introduction to Comparative Constitutional Law, Edward Elgar, Cheltenham–Northampton, MA, 2014
+- M. Tushnet, Advanced Introduction to Comparative Constitutional Law, Edward Elgar, CheltenhamNorthampton, MA, 2014.

-Other readings made available by the instructor during the course through the e-learning space.
+- Articles, cases and other material will be made available by the instructor at the beginning of the course through the e-learning space.